 Upgrade paths should feel logical.

-Customers should see how new features, additional features, or higher tiers deliver more value.
-Pricing tiers should map to how different customer segments grow inside the product.
+Customers should see how new pricing, specific features, or higher tiers deliver more value.
+Multiple pricing tiers should map to how different customer segments grow inside the product.

 Value-based pricing supports this structure by tying higher prices to measurable outcomes.
 When pricing reflects product value clearly, conversion rates and customer satisfaction improve.

-Packaging should reflect how different customers adopt the product.
+Packaging should match how different customers adopt the product.

-Some start on a free plan and convert later.
-Others expand through add-ons or move into higher tiers as usage increases.
-Tracking key metrics such as active users, usage growth, and pricing changes helps evaluate pricing performance.
+Some start on a free tier and convert to a paid plan later.
+Others expand through add-ons or move into premium packages as usage increases.

 This structure works best when product usage directly reflects value delivered, since higher activity naturally leads to higher spend.
 It can help maximize revenue from power users while keeping entry pricing simple.

-Collaboration tools often combine seat-based access with usage caps.
-Revenue grows as active users increase, while usage caps prevent unlimited consumption under a flat structure.
+Collaboration tools often combine seat-based pricing with usage caps.
+Businesses get more revenue as active users increase, while usage caps prevent unlimited consumption under a flat structure.

 This model feels predictable for buyers because pricing maps to team size.
 It also improves customer acquisition in products where expansion happens through internal adoption.